LonwaboMvovo/Tetrizz/README.md

 ***Installation*** <br />
 Clone the repository to your local machine. <br />
-Install python and pygame. <br />
+Have python installed. <br />
-Run python game.py to start the game.
+Run python main.py to start the game.

 ***Gameplay*** <br />
 The gameplay mechanics are the same as the original Tetris game.
 The player must move and rotate falling blocks to create complete horizontal lines without any gaps.